profandyfield/discovr/README.md

     factors to extract, extracting factors, rotating the solution nd interpretation of the factors.
 We also learn to obtain Cronbach’s alpha on each of the subscales.
+-   **discovr_19**: Categorical variables.
+Entering categorical data, contingency tables, associations between categorical variables, the chi-square test, standardized residuals, Fisher’s exact test.
+-   **discovr_20**: Categorical outcomes (logistic regression).
+This tutorial builds on previous ones to show how the general linear model model extends to situations where you want to predict a binary outcome (logistic regression).
+We look at fitting the models and interpretting the odds ratio.

 ### Running a tutorial